HEP-FCC/fcc-tutorials/CONTRIBUTING.md

 :::{admonition} Building `fcc-tutorials` in FCCSW stack
 :class: solution

-In case the Python from FCCSW stack is being used, it is recommended to clear `PYTHONPATH` environment variable after sourcing of the stack
+In case the Python from FCCSW stack is being used, it is necessary to clear `PYTHONPATH` environment variable after sourcing of the stack
 ```
 source /cvmfs/fcc.cern.ch/sw/latest/setup.sh
-export PYTHONPATH=
+unset PYTHONPATH
 ```

 Sourcing of the FCCSW stack might be needed in cases when the Python provided by